nickbrandt/GitLab/doc/ci/yaml/README.md

       - '/templates/.tests.yml'
 ```

-Including multiple files from the same project is under development and not ready for production use.
+Including multiple files from the same project is under development but ready for production use.
 It is
-deployed behind a feature flag that is **disabled by default**.
+deployed behind a feature flag that is **enabled by default**.
 [GitLab administrators with access to the GitLab Rails console](../../administration/feature_flags.md)
-can enable it.
+can opt to disable it.

 To enable it: